microsoft/superbenchmark/.github/pull_request_template.md

 Please write a brief description and link the related issue if have.

 **Major Revisions**
-- Revision A
+- Major Revision A
-- Revision B
+- Major Revision B
 - ...

 **Minor Revisions**
-- Major Revision A
+- Minor Revision A
-- Major Revision B
+- Minor Revision B
 - ...